diku-dk/futhark-book/language.rst

 little more than this.
 But in Futhark, we have adopted an ML-style higher-order module system that permits *abstraction* over modules.
-The module system is not just a method for organising Futhark programs, but also the sole facility for writing generic code.
+The module system is not just a method for organising Futhark programs, but also a powerful facility for writing generic code.

 Simple Modules
 ~~~~~~~~~~~~~~